njaczko/auto-pairs/README.md

 --------
 Fly Mode will always force closed-pair jumping instead of inserting. only for ")", "}", "]"

-If jumps in mistake, could use AutoPairsBackInsert(Default Key: `<M-b>`) to jump back and insert closed pair.

 the most situation maybe want to insert single closed pair in the string, eg ")"

 Fly Mode is DISABLED by default.